Display all available interfaces with -D:

 –interface=interface

-Listen on interface.
-If unspecified, tcpdump searches the system interface list for the lowest numbered, configured up interface (excluding loopback), which may turn out to be, for example, “eth0”.
+Listen, report the list of link-layer types, report the list of time stamp types, or report the results of compiling a filter expression on interface.
+If unspecified and if the -d flag is not given, tcpdump searches the system interface list for the lowest numbered, configured up interface (excluding loopback), which may turn out to be, for example, “eth0”.

-On Linux systems with 2.2 or later kernels, an interface argument of “any” can be used to capture packets from all interfaces.
-Note that captures on the “any” device will not be done in promiscuous mode.
+On Linux systems with 2.2 or later kernels and on recent versions of macOS and Solaris, an interface argument of “any” can be used to capture packets from all interfaces.
+Note that captures on the “any” pseudo-interface will not be done in promiscuous mode.

 If the -D flag is supported, an interface number as printed by that flag can be used as the interface argument, if no interface on the system has that number as a name.